RedishFish/RegressionExpert/README.md

 - Have Node.js installed and connected to your code editor
 - Run the command `npm install express sqlite3 ejs` And you should be set!

+## About
+Regression Expert is dedicated for those who are experienced or new to regression.
+It is going to offer much of the same functionalities as other graphing/curve fitting softwares, but focuses on usability and a friendly user interface.
+It is still **work in progress** and may have bugs and incomplete functionalities at this point!